Sida's work in Armenia

 Armenia is located in the Caucasus Mountains that run between the Black Sea and Caspian Sea.
 The country is in an earthquake zone and was badly hit by a severe earthquake in 1988.
 Following this devastating earthquake and the Nagorno-Karabakh conflict during the 1990s, living standards plummeted until, by the middle of the decade, it was estimated that half of the country’s citizens were living below the poverty threshold.
 Although conditions have improved significantly since then, there are still major differences in welfare between urban and rural areas.

 While the Armenian economy is still dominated by the agricultural sector, the IT sector is growing year by year.
-Unemployment is high and one in every four Armenians in rural areas lives in poverty.
+Total exports have increased by 70 percent since 2015.4 Unemployment is high5 and in rural areas many people live below the national poverty line.
 Corruption is a major problem in the business sector, the judicial system and public administration.

 More jobs for vulnerable groups

-High unemployment, especially among young people, is one reason why so many Armenians choose to leave the country.
-In a new collaboration with the Swiss aid agency Helvetas, Sida supports women, young people and other disadvantaged groups to obtain the necessary qualifications to enter the labour market.
+High unemployment, especially among young people,6 is one reason why so many Armenians leave the country.
+In a collaboration with the Swiss aid agency Helvetas, Sida supports women, young people and other disadvantaged groups to obtain the necessary qualifications to enter the labour market.

 Human rights, gender equality and democratic development

 Democratic development in Armenia is slow-moving, respect for human rights is lacking and women are systematically discriminated against.
-Armenia is ranked 98th out of 146 countries in the World Economic Forum Global Gender Gap Index.
-What exactly the new government’s reforms mean for democratic development in Armenia remains to be seen.
+Armenia is ranked 114th out of 146 countries in the World Economic Forum Global Gender Gap Index 2021, which is a great deterioration in only one year.
+It remains to be seen what the new government’s reforms will mean for democratic development in Armenia.

 Increased transparency in politics

-Generally speaking, civil society organisations are relatively free to go about their business, as long as they steer clear of issues deemed controversial, such as LGBTQI rights.
-Together with the Euroasia Partnership Foundation, Sida supports organisations working for human rights, nondiscrimination, nonviolence, anti-corruption and environmental issues.
+Human rights are to some extent neglected in Armenia.
+Together with the Euroasia Partnership Foundation (EPF), Sida supports organisations working for human rights, nondiscrimination, non-violence, anti-corruption and environmental issues.

 Improving the environment and reducing climate change

-Armenian waste management is substandard and the country lacks a functioning recycling system.
-The economically vital mining industry is not managed sustainably from either an environmental or a work environment perspective.
+Armenian waste management is substandard and the country lacks a comprehensive functioning recycling system.
+The economically vital mining industry needs to be managed in a more sustainable way both from an environmental and a work environment perspective.
 A large proportion of Armenia’s energy needs are met by imports of Russian gas and oil.

 Reduced energy consumption

 The Armenian energy sector is underdeveloped and the country’s electricity grid is heavily dependent on the Medzamor Nuclear Power Plant – often referred to as the most hazardous nuclear power plant in the world.
-Via the Eastern European Energy Efficiency and Environmental Partnership (E5P) , Sida supports a number of projects aimed at reducing energy consumption and improving the environment in Armenia.
+To reduce the country´s dependence on energy from nuclear power, Sida supports a number of projects aimed at reducing energy consumption and improving the environment in Armenia through the E5P (Eastern European Energy Efficiency and Environmental Partnership) fund.
+Projects for improved waste management and energy-efficient street lighting are being implemented and a project for environmentally friendly city buses in Yerevan has started.

 Reduces energy consumption with LED lights